jdepew88/install_traefik_compose/README.md

 ### Purpose

 The purpose of this repository is to automate the setup and management of Traefik for external services, using Cloudflare as the DNS provider.
-This helps in managing the DNS records efficiently and ensures that your services are correctly exposed through Traefik.
+This helps in installing traefik per the instructions provided by YouTuber IBRACORP using docker compose.

 ### How It Works

-- The `setup_and_run.sh` script prepares the host environment, sets up Traefik, and configures it to work with Cloudflare.
+- The `setup_traefik_docker_compose.sh` script prepares the host environment, sets up Traefik, and has the configuration files to work with Cloudflare.
-- The script creates a Python virtual environment, installs the required packages, and runs the `update_traefik_and_cloudflare.py` script.
-- The `update_traefik_and_cloudflare.py` script updates the Traefik dynamic configuration file with the new service and router entries, creates a backup of the original configuration, and adds a CNAME record to Cloudflare for the new service.

-By following these steps, you can efficiently manage your Traefik configuration and DNS settings with Cloudflare.

 ## Contributing